TomPace101/nanopore_diffusion/notes.md

 doit has a way to resolve this, of course: http://pydoit.org/task_creation.html#delayed-task-creation

+Or maybe it doesn't need to be a task at all.
+Maybe you just include the code to generate the parameters as 'always execute' in the dodo file, then generate the tasks.
+This is somewhat wasteful because parameter generation could take time.
+And it would cause file dates to reflect last run, not necessarily the last time something actually changed.
+(Though you shouldn't always count on that anyway.)

 _TODO_ find a way to get coordinates of the surface normal used in a flux calculation The notebook dated 2017-11-06 is where I was working on this before.